-The University's Extenuation Policy is intended to support those students who experience unexpected and unanticipated difficulties during their time as a student which adversely impact on their studies and their ability to complete assessments or complete them to their usual standard.
+The University's Extenuating Circumstances Policy and Procedure is intended to provide support if you experience unexpected and unanticipated difficulties during your time as a student which adversely impacts on your studies and your ability to complete assessments or complete them to your usual standard.

-If you are experiencing such difficulties, please refer to the Extenuation Policy for guidance and speak to a member of the teaching staff about your specific situation.
+If you are experiencing such difficulties, please refer to the Extenuating Circumstances Policy and Procedure for guidance and speak to a member of the teaching staff about your specific situation.
 They will be able to advise which procedure you need to follow and who to submit the relevant paperwork to.

-The Extenuation Policy is available on Sheffield Hallam University's student intranet, http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp Click on 'Rules and Regulations' at the bottom of the page, and 'Illness and difficult circumstances' down the left hand side.
+The Extenuating Circumstances Policy and Procedure is available on Sheffield Hallam University's student intranet:

+http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp Click on 'Rules and Regulations' at the bottom of the page, and 'Illness and difficult circumstances' down the left hand side.